ssh-keygen -t rsa -b 4096

-In the following tutorial we will explain how to create SSH keys locally from Mac OS so that you can use them on your cloud servers in Clouding.
-Note that once created you will need to import your SSH keys into the Clouding client panel.
+In the following tutorial we will explain how to create SSH keys locally from GNU/Linux so that you can use them on your Clouding cloud servers.
+Note that once created you will have to import your SSH keys to your Clouding client panel.

 By default, it uses RSA 3072 bits.
 To generate keys with higher encryption (e.g. RSA 4096 bits) you can run: